 Easy to read LCD display

 Scans up to 60mm deep

 Another Tavool product, this best stud sensor delivers a great degree of accuracy.
-It is designed with professionals in mind and has been upgraded to so that it works much more efficiently than previous models.
+It is designed with professionals in mind and has been upgraded so that it works much more efficiently than previous models.
 As a bonus, the shape of the sensor has been fitted so that it shows the edge of the stud as well as the center.
-Tavool 5 In 1 Wall Scanner has five scanning modes and can detect studs and wires up to 60mm deep.
+Tavool 5-in-1 Wall Scanner has five scanning modes and can detect studs and wires up to 60mm deep.
 It really is one of the best electronic stud finders around at the moment.
 The Tavool stud finder includes the ability to detect live AC wires in walls, floors, and ceilings.
-Speaking of wires, this electronic stud scanner has been designed with Tavool’s WireWarning indicator, so you can drill without fear of hitting a live wire.
+Speaking of wires, this electronic stud scanner has been designed with Tavool’s WireWarning indicator, so you can drill without fear of hitting a live wire with a drill bit.
 Everything will be displayed on an easy-to-read LCD display monitor, and it sounds off when a stud is detected.
 The locations of wires and studs are shown with a high degree of accuracy according to size, location, and shape.
 For those among you looking to invest in one of the best electronic stud finders with the convenience of led lights and deep scan, this is well worth considering.

 Easy to use